2017 Q3 PoF Portfolio, Spending, and Blog Performance Update

 - Health Insurance provided by employer.
 We will bear this cost when RE.

-- Travel Hacks.
+- Travel Rewards.
 Credit card points and CME travel reduce our travel costs.

 - School-aged children.
 Both are enrolled in a quality public school.